speechly/speechly/libraries/browser-ui/README.md

 ```
 rush update
+# Build dependencies
 rush build --to-except browser-ui
-# Run the library in watch mode.
-Open http://localhost:5000 to see the testbench page.
+# Compile the library, serve the testbench pages and watch changes
 rushx dev
 ```

+Open http://localhost:5000 or http://localhost:5000/extras to see the components on testbench pages.

 ### Building for production